Pratham16112002/Markdown-notes/Semester Notes/Cyber Security/Security-OS.md

 Wireless security are the mesasures and protocols to implemented to to protect wireless network from unauthorized access and stealing the data.
-Though the information is encrypte but anyone can access that information if good authentication is not implemented.
+Though the information is encrypt but anyone can access that information if good authentication is not implemented and encryption is weak.

 #### WEP protocol